|Photo by jeffreyw|

 Keisha is almost four years old now and since meeting Pongo she has tried to make friends with every cat she meets.
 They have all wanted absolutely nothing to do with her.
 And then came MOJO.

-Mojo is owned by a neighbour and is an outdoor cat.
+Mojo is owned by a neighbor and is an outdoor cat.
 He totally suits his name and struts through the “hood” as though he owns it and has complete control over all that goes down in it.
-He definitely has his MOJO goin on!
+He definitely has his MOJO going on!